collection-json/cscj/README.md

         @link rel: link.rel, href: link.href

       # Iterate the keys in the item and add them to the `data` array
-      for key, value in item
+      for key, value of item
         @datum name: key, value: value if not (key in ["href", "links"]) ...
 ```